universitytheater/utheater.github.io/_shows/2022/spring/trail-oregon.md

     role: Co-Director
   - name: Guilherme Galhardo
     role: Vocal Director
-    bio: is a third year Comparative Human Development major and Math minor.
+    bio: is a third-year Comparative Human Development major and Math minor.
 This is their first show with UT, and he's very grateful for the opportunity to work with fellow directors Julia Fennell and Reese Klemm.
 Gui has had so much fun bringing the score to life alongside the actors and instrumentalists, and would especially like to thank music director Sophie Hachten and pianist Elena Gill.
 He hopes you enjoy the show as much as he has, and they can't wait to see all the actors' hard work pay off!
   - name: Sophie Hachten
     role: Music Director
   - name: Ruhi Sah